Corporate Ministry: Background

 Throughout early 1999, The Undertaker and his Ministry of Darkness had been feuding with WWF owner Mr. McMahon, trying to gain control of the Federation.
 To break Vince's spirits they began targeting his daughter Stephanie.
 Worried about his daughter, Vince shifted focus from his Corporation stable to Stephanie.
 With Vince occupied, his son Shane gradually took over the leadership of the Corporation.
 On April 12, Shane kicked Vince, Pat Patterson, and Gerald Brisco out of the Corporation.
 His rationale was that there was no room in the Corporation for the old and that Vince no longer had his priorities straight.
 Shane then slapped his father, saying that the strong, ruthless man he knew was gone.

 Heading into WrestleMania XV, Vince McMahon had been feuding with Stone Cold Steve Austin for an entire year.
 By this point, the Corporation was involved in the feud as well.
 The Rock, Vince's handpicked champion, lost his WWF Championship to Austin at WrestleMania XV and also lost a rematch at Backlash.
-Rock blamed the loss on Shane, who had been guest referee and accidentally hit Rock with the championship belt near the end of the match.
-The following night on Raw Is War, Rock insulted Shane and hit him with a Rock Bottom and was in turn fired from the Corporation.
+The Rock blamed the loss on Shane, who had been guest referee and accidentally hit The Rock with the championship belt near the end of the match.
+The following night on Raw Is War, The Rock insulted Shane and hit him with a Rock Bottom and was in turn fired from the Corporation.

 At Backlash, the Ministry kidnapped Stephanie.
 The Undertaker attempted to wed and sacrifice her the following night, but was ruined successfully by Stone Cold Steve Austin after two failed attempts by Ken Shamrock and the Big Show.
 Members of The Corporation had wanted to help Stephanie, but Shane held them back apparently trying to convince them that it could be a Ministry trap.